How to Effectively Communicate With Kids and Teens

 |“You always say ‘I’m fine.’
 I need you to tell me more if I’m going to help you.”||“I hear you when you say you’re ‘fine.’
 I wonder what ‘fine’ means to you?”|

-When your child is struggling, it may be tempting to dismiss or minimize their feelings to try to make them feel better.
+When kids and teens are struggling, it may be tempting to dismiss or minimize their feelings to try to make them feel better.
 But doing that doesn’t make them feel better.
 It just shuts down the conversation and teaches them not to talk about it.

 - Normalizing feelings, without dismissing or minimizing, communicates that what the person is feeling or experiencing makes sense and is normal.

-- Validating feelings lets them know you understand and that their feelings matter.
+- Validating feelings lets them know we understand and that their feelings matter.

-Normalizing and validating someone’s feelings or experience doesn’t mean you agree with them.
+Normalizing and validating someone’s feelings or experience doesn’t mean we agree or feel the same way.

 |“Don’t cry.
 It breaks my heart to see you cry!”||“It’s OK and normal to cry when you’re sad.”|